CLI Reference

 claudelint check-all --format github

-claudelint check-all --allow-empty-input
+claudelint check-all --cwd /path/to/project

-# Override a rule severity from the CLI
+# Override rule severity from CLI

 claudelint check-all --rule skill-name:error --rule claude-md-size:off